tstelzer/workers-guide-to-fp-in-ts/posts/introduction.md

 ---
-title: Chapter Introduction: The road to composition
+title: Introduction: The road to composition
 ---

 - mostly fundamental skills